 There are several different methods by which a name change can be legally made.
 For every method, the courts apply the same standards and factors.
 In principle, the result will be the same whether you bring the name change under the name change statute, if you bring the action in Family Court on its own or whether you choose to address it as part of your custody or divorce action.
 The important part of your action is that you have representation by experienced and knowledgeable counsel.

-If you need to discuss last name change for a child in NJ, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss last name change for a child in NJ, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.